bachard/2015-DL-practicalcourse/README.md

 $ python logreg.py
 for their are relative imports between files

-3. For t-SNE, please place the bhtsne python implementation provided at http://lvdmaaten.github.io/tsne in the folder tsne/bhtsne
+3. For t-SNE, please place the bhtsne c++ implementation provided at http://lvdmaaten.github.io/tsne in the folder tsne/bhtsne, along with the python wrapper

 4. Python packages theano, climin matplotlib, cPickle and gzip are required